-- Household Pictures– Would the family like pictures of the deceased taken down and placed out of site temporarily?
-If so, gather for possible use at the funeral home.
+- Household Pictures — Would the family like pictures of the deceased taken down and placed out of sight temporarily?
+If so, gather them for possible use at the funeral home.

 - Mail — Does the mail need to be checked for correspondence or doctor appointment reminders?

 - Knickknacks — Are there any around the house from vacations that may need to be put away temporarily?